marshallm94/Book_Notes/An_Introduction_to_Formal_Logic.md

 	* Inference marker(s): so (implicit?)
 	* Conclusion: The Democrats will win the election.
 	* **Deductively valid**
+		* [From answers online] - Not valid inference.
+The Democrats can stiall have a lead both in polling and popular vote on the day and yet lose ...
+To get a valid inference, we'd have to add a missing premise ruling out that possibility.
+		* The premise you could add might be - "Whichever party is ahead in the polls on election day wins the election."

 6. Dogs have four legs.
 Fido is a dog.
 Therefore Fido has four legs.
 	* (too simple to be worth writing out)